Avaiga/taipy-doc/docs/manuals/core/config/scenario-config.md

 `ScenarioConfig^`, you can use the `Config.configure_scenario()^` method with the following parameters:

 - _**id**_: The id of a new scenario configuration to be created.
-This id is **mandatory** and must be a unique and valid Python variable name.
+This id is **mandatory** and must be a unique and valid Python identifier.
 - _**pipelines**_: The list of pipeline configs.
 - _**frequency**_: The recurrence of the scenarios instantiated from this configuration.
 The scenarios are attached to the proper cycles based on this frequency.